 Emotional intelligence is a set of skills that defines how effectively you perceive, understand, reason with and manage yours and other people's feelings and emotions.

-The good news is emotional intelligence can be learned and improved and has a 2 to 1 success ratio over IQ and technical skills!
-Contact Gail to receive more in depth guidance and to see how emotional intelligence can powerfully impact your team. *Continue reading to learn highlights of Daniel Goleman's research of top performing leaders.
+Contact Gail to receive more in depth guidance and to see how emotional intelligence can powerfully impact you in 5 areas of your career: self-perception, self-expression, interpersonal interactions, decision making and stress management. **Continue reading to learn highlights of Daniel Goleman's research of top performing leaders.

 "Daniel Goleman researched nearly 200 large, global companies and found that while the qualities traditionally associated with leadership, such as intelligence, toughness, determination, and vision -- are required for success, they are insufficient.
 Truly effective leaders are also distinguished by a high degree of emotional intelligence, which includes: